mtorpey/wooden-ships/2-basic.md

 16. A ship which turns into attitude D must immediately stop and may not move or turn for the remainder of the movement phase, even if it has movement factors remaining.
-17. A ship\'s movement allowance may never be reduced below 0.
+17. A ship's movement allowance may never be reduced below 0.

 ### B. Log Notations

-1. All notations of the move column of the ship\'s "log".
+1. All notations of the move column of the ship's "log".
 The column is divided into numbered sections corresponding to the turns.
 All notations are written in the appropriate turn section.
 2. The number of hexes a ship is to move is written as a number.